7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-As opposed to toilet paper paper towels have a thicker weave that helps them to break down quickly when wet, which means they won’t easily cause blockages.
+In contrast to toilet paper, the paper towels have a more dense weave which makes them less likely to deteriorate quickly once wet, meaning they can quickly cause blockages.

 Item | Reason for not Flushing |